 Every single person must, at the very least, learn how to lead themselves.
 Our aim is to center our instruction for both children and adults alike, growing self sufficiency, self management, self discipline, and self efficacy.
 Upon achievement of a higher sense of self mastery, we can then focus outward, contributing our leadership in a way that creates capacity for others.
-Rooted in universal principles dating back to the earliest of thinkers, the Aspen Youth Leadership Institute content proves relevant to participants of every age and walk of life.
-Providing a comprehensive and sequenced daily curriculum, AYLI embodies an innovative vision that challenges the constraints of traditional education, preparing students to change the world.
+Rooted in universal principles dating back to the earliest of thinkers, Future Holders (previously Aspen Youth Leadership Institute) content proves relevant to participants of every age and walk of life.
+Providing a comprehensive and sequenced daily curriculum, Future Holders embodies an innovative vision that challenges the constraints of traditional education, preparing students to change the world.

 - Personal Effectiveness